dmbarbour/glas/docs/GlasApps.md

  * *user* - username for the current user
  * *cwd* - working directory for relative filesystem paths

-This API is an awkward fit for use cases where we might want to model multiple concurrent or asynchronous interactions, each with their own state.
-But it's adaptable for many use cases.
+Environment variables are not suitable for all interactions, but are convenient where they work.

 ### Standard IO

 Standard input and output can be modeled as initially open file references, following convention.
-However, instead of integers, I propose to reserve `std:in`, `std:out`, and `std:err` as file references.
-In general, we might reserve `std:` prefix for system-defined references.

-The `std:err` reference may be unavailable, implicitly used for logging.
+However, instead of integers, I propose to reserve `std:in` and `std:out` as file references, and to reserve the `std:` reference prefix for the system in general.
+Access to `std:err` reference may be unavailable, implicitly used for log output.

 ### Filesystem